Slaying the Dragon of Fossil Fuels: Are We Tilting at Windmills? - Emagazine.com

 For discussion purposes, let’s say we go with a 50/50 arrangement – 5 million wind turbines and 10 million solar farms.
 In order to get these built by 2050 we would have to build 1,000 wind turbines a day and 2,000 solar farms a day.
 And we would have to replace them every 20 years, which means that periodically, the build rate would double.

 And we would have to build a global infrastructure of energy storage facilities.
-Assuming we want to back up 25% of the renewable energy produced, we would need capacity equal to 180 million plants like the one that Tesla built at the Hornsdale Power Reserve in Australia.
+Assuming we want to back up 25% of the renewable energy produced, we would need capacity equal to 500,000 plants like the one that Tesla built at the Hornsdale Power Reserve in Australia.
 And the batteries would have to be replaced every 15 years.

 And we would need to replace all 1.3 billion vehicles on the road with electric vehicles and build a global network of charging stations for them.